Mahaveer1013/Encryptivault/CONTRIBUTING.md

-# Contributing to Encryptivault
+# Contributing to Kavalan

 Thank you for your interest in contributing!
-Encryptivault is an open source password manager that puts privacy and user control first.
+Kavalan is an open source password manager that puts privacy and user control first.
 We welcome all contributions—code, documentation, bug reports, feature requests, and more.

 ## How to Contribute